ndemou/Out-PingStats/README.md

 #### You want to evaluate the quality of a connection for minutes or hours

-Out-PingStats can easily and **nicely** display a few hours worth of data in one screen.
-It also records every single RTT in a `.pingrec` file saved in your %TEMP% folder.
+Out-PingStats can display several hours' worth of data in one screen, making it easy to assess the quality of a connection over time.
+It also saves every single round-trip time (RTT) in a `.pingrec` file in your `%TEMP%` folder.

 #### You want to evaluate the uplink quality of a large network

-In such cases one will typically `ping google.com` but some times google.com will throttle incoming packets and this will appear as packet loss.
+When evaluating the uplink quality of a large network, people often use `ping google.com`, but sometimes, incoming packets to Google.com can be throttled, leading to packet loss.
 Out-PingStats is immune to this problem.

 <details>
   <summary>More info</summary>

-  Out-PingStats pings about a dozen different hosts in parallel, implements a smart algorithm to combine the different response times in one meaningful value and changes between many dozen hosts so that it doesn't overwhelm any one of them.
-  If you see packet loss or the response time jumping up then you know it's because of a real problem in your uplink and not because a specific host is throttling your pings.
+  Out-PingStats pings about a dozen different hosts in parallel, implements a smart algorithm to combine the different response times into a meaningful value, and switches between many dozens of hosts to avoid overwhelming any one of them.
+If you see packet loss or the response time jumping up, you know it's because of a real problem in your uplink and not because of a specific host throttling your pings.

-  This is not a minor issue:
-  I have, in many cases, seen packet loss of 3% or more.
-  My assumption is that in a LAN with many devices there's greater chance that enough of them will happen to be sending packets the host I happened to ping and that these hosts throttle incoming packets.
+  This is not a minor issue: in many cases, I have observed packet loss of 3% or more.
+My assumption is that in a LAN with many devices, there's a greater chance that enough devices will happen to be sending packets to the host you chose to ping, and these hosts throttle incoming packets.
 </details>

+#### You prefer graphs to a long list of numbers and love using your shell

-#### You love your shell but prefer graphs over a long list of numbers
+Out-PingStats is for you if you love using your shell but prefer graphs over a long list of numbers.

-Sorry robots, this is not for you :-)

 ### TLDR How to try it out